TotalPythoneering/Remote-Banner/2025_12_16_RemoteBanner/README.md

 ## Mission Banner
-I've this one has been on the bucket list for awhile ... thanks, Google! :^)
+This one has been on the bucket list for awhile ... thanks, Google! :^)

 ```
 A quick way